-Scientists are unable to conclude at this time, how PrEP might have contributed to the apparent spread of the virus in the human body.
-They suggest that programs that prescribe PrEP should consider testing for acute HIV both before and during the use of PrEP and then consider the change immediately for a full scheme HAART and observe.
+Scientists are not able to conclude at this time how PrEP might have contributed to the apparent spread of the virus in the human body.
+They suggest that programs that prescribe PrEP should consider testing for acute HIV both before and during the use of PrEP and then consider switching to an immediate and complete ART regimen.

 Note the thrilled Editor Soropositivo.Org:

 This is an interesting fact and should serve to anyone reading this article to think the relationship last night, in which it may have be missed, no matter why, condom use, whether it would be advisable to print this page and take it to the nearest CTA and ask the rapid appreciation of a "protocol" like this.

 Unfortunately I could not find the text referred to the response after withdrawal of ART, but I promise, I'm looking and, perhaps, still waiting for the answer, since, admittedly, it can not yet come out.

 The protocol, as I understand it, is relatively simple:

 Elisa is a test 4ª Generation and starts PrEP

 It is a viral load count

 7 (in PrEP) is expected to days and a new viral load is

 Begins the appropriate ART (should perhaps be given to the idea of a genotyping early in the -SIC- protocol to avoid possible easily avoidable frustrations).